Skip to content

 Best Practices

-2. Fail Appropriately: Use fail_on_severity wisely - consider starting with 'none' and gradually increasing
+2. Fail Appropriately: Use severity_threshold wisely - consider starting with high and adjusting

-3. Enable GitHub Security: Set enable_code_security: true to populate Security tab
+3. Enable GitHub Security: Upload SARIF results to populate the Security tab

-6. Customize Paths: Adjust iac_path, scan_path, etc. to your repository structure
+5. Customize Paths: Adjust scanner paths to match your repository structure

 Testing Examples